 If you have chronic low back or neck pain and are looking for more of a cure than a short-term treatment, the Discseel Procedure could be right for you.

 The Discseel Procedure includes same-day disc evaluation and treatment.

-An annulogram is a painless test that shows your spinal discs in detail.
+An annulogram is a test that shows your spinal discs in detail.
 During the annulogram, your provider tests all discs in your area of pain.
 Your physician injects X-ray contrast and a small amount of antibiotic (to deter infection) into every disc.
 This highlights the disc tears to guide the next step of treatment.